tum-ens/urbs/py-update.md

 # Notes

-To keep commandline output similar to the original warnings by openpyxl are suppressed in **runfunctions.py:14**.
-If an issue related to reading the excel file exists this should be disabled first.

 In **pyomoio.py:174** a check for the *virtual* attribute is disabled as it will be depreccated.
 This seems to have no influence on the results of computations.